Tag Archives: holiday

 Lisbon, Portugal skyline with Sao Jorge Castle

-Lisbon, Portugal.
+Sunset over Lisbon, Portugal.
 Photo: Shutterstock

-Gonçalo arranged a two-week tour of Portugal for our family of four over spring break 2022.
+Gonçalo arranged a two-week tour of Portugal for our family of four over spring break.
 We spent six days in Lisbon, five days exploring the hilltop Templar castelos of Central Portugal, and then three nights in the Azores.
-Gonçalo and his team were very responsive and provided great support, and his hotel recommendations were spot on.
+Gonçalo and his team were very responsive and provided great support, and his hotel recommendations were spot-on.
 We loved Hotel Bairro Alto in Lisbon—luxurious, great balcony for drinks and dining, fantastic location.
 And São Lourenço do Barrocal in the Alentejo is now up there with one of my favorites in the world—think a Portuguese Meadowood.
 Just an exquisite property, and I’m already dreaming of a return trip there.

 Gonçalo planned many unique experiences for us—a graffiti workshop, dinner in a Portuguese home (the best food we ate the entire trip), rail biking outside Mervão (my 16-year-old’s favorite), stargazing in Dark Sky Alqueva (my 14-year-old’s favorite), and guided hiking in the Azores.